 Is the smartphone very worn out?
 Maybe you have kept it in a case and protected by a screen cover since day one.
 Make sure to tell people your situation and let them know if there are any issues with the phone.
 Look for any scratches and tell them what you have found.
 Believe it or not, I find this gives you better chances, even if the phone is more damaged than usual, as people already have an expectation of the device’s condition the first time they see it – they can’t be disappointed.
 If they find scratches or cracks you failed to mention, they will just feel cheated.

 I also like telling people what the phone is all about.
-It may take a bit of work, but remember most buyers are not always turning to sites like Android Authority, keeping up with all the latest news in tech.
+It may take a bit of work, but remember most buyers are more casual and aren’t always keeping up with all the latest news in tech.
 They may have no idea what your phone can do for them, so give them a little run-down of what you think are the coolest features.
 What makes this phone stand out?

 Furthermore, I find it cool when sellers actually bother to list the general phone specs.
 In a way, you have to think of it like making a mini review.
 Hey, you could probably even look up our own review of whatever handset you have and link them to it!